-8th Grade Math Curriculum
+Eighth Grade Math Curriculum and Lesson Plans

-What Math Should an 8th Grader Know?
+What Math Should an 8th Grader Already Know?

-Math Objectives for 8th Grade
+Eighth-Grade Math Objectives

 The following is a general list of some math learning objectives eighth graders should attain:

-- Identify rational and irrational numbers and describe meanings.
+Identify rational and irrational numbers and describe meanings.

-- Calculate and approximate principal square roots.
+Calculate and approximate principal square roots.

-- Define and differentiate between different types of sampling techniques.
+Define and differentiate between different types of sampling techniques.

-- Use technology to determine the mean, median, mode, and range of a set of real world data.
+Use technology to determine the mean, median, mode, and range of a set of real-world data.

-Why Choose Time4Learning Eighth Grade Math Homeschool Curriculum
+Why Choose Time4Learning Eighth-Grade Math Homeschool Curriculum